Editing a novel - my process

-I've blogged before about different aspects of the writing process, including character creation, plotting and how I organise my working day.
+I've blogged before about different aspects of the writing process, including plotting and how I organise my working day.
 This week I'd like to focus on the editing cycle.
-As part of my contract with Lake Union, my first novel, His Kidnapper's Shoes is undergoing revision prior to being republished by Amazon, and that's what I've been working on over the last few weeks.
+As part of my contract with Lake Union, my first novel, 'His Kidnapper's Shoes', underwent revision prior to being republished by Amazon, and that proved a fascinating, as well as novel, experience!

+When I started my writing journey, I lacked the funds for a professional editor.
+(They don't come cheap!)
+Instead, I did the best I could myself.
+Now I'm with Lake Union, all that's changed, because Amazon pick up the costs.
 Until now, my editing process has gone as follows.
 First, I set the manuscript aside for at least a month, so that when I return to it, I do so with a fresh eye.
 My first drafts are rough, because I prefer to get the story out of my head first and worry about sorting the mess later.
 In the early stages, I spend a lot of time moving text around, deleting some parts and adding others.
 Once I have a coherent second draft, I check for correct spelling, punctuation, etc.; I'm a stickler for that sort of thing!
 I always run my books through Microsoft Word's spelling and grammar check as well, though.

 The next step is to tighten and prune my prose.
 It's scary how many unnecessary words I find!
 Often I shed several thousand during this stage.
 By the time I've done all this, the novel is, with any luck, slimmer and fitter.

 Scrivener helps every step of the way

 I also run each chapter through a checklist.
 Does it start with a bang?
 Will the ending lead the reader to the next chapter and create excitement?
 Have I included enough (but not too much) description and sensory details?
 Is the pacing right?
 I try to view it from a reader's point of view, which is hard for me, as I need to switch hats!